MicrosoftDocs/microsoft-365-docs/microsoft-365/contentservices/contentunderstanding/create-a-classifier.md

 Creating a classifier model will create a new [SharePoint Content Type](https://docs.microsoft.com/sharepoint/governance/content-type-and-workflow-planning#content-type-overview) that will be associated to the model.

-When creating the classifier model, you create explanations that help to define the model by noting common data that you would expect to find consistently for this document type.
+When creating the classifier model, you need to create *explanations* that help to define the model by noting common data that you would expect to find consistently for this document type.

 You use examples of the document type ("example files") to help "train" your model to identify files that have the same content type.